javaee/glassfish/README.txt

 - maven-plugins

-	A directory containing various maven plugin used during the GlassFish build.
+	A directory containing various maven plugin (embedded-glassfish and plugins used during builds)

 - hudson-plugin